-With respect to the Media Industry peers (used for contractual benchmarking purposes as described on page 19), our five-year TSR performance through the end of fiscal 2012 outpaced the weighted average TSR for this group.
-However, it lagged the TSR of this group for the five years ending in fiscal 2013.

-This is primarily due to the superior performance of our stock during the financial crisis.
-During fiscal 2008 our stock declined only 5% compared to an average decline of 29% for the other companies in the Media Industry group.
-As a result, Disney's stock began the five-year performance period at a much higher relative level than the average for the other companies in the Media Industry group, and therefore did not rebound as much as the others when the market recovered.
-This factor suppressed our five-year TSR growth rate compared to the other companies in the Media Industry group.
+We also significantly outperformed our Media Peers (used for contractual benchmarking purposes as described on pages 19 to 20), for the one-, three- and ten-year periods.
+Our TSR performance for the five-year period fell slightly short of our Media Peers' primarily due to the relatively strong performance of our stock during the financial crisis.
+During fiscal 2008 and 2009, our stock declined only 21% compared to an average decline of 38% for the other companies in the group.
+As a result, Disney's stock began the five-year performance period at a higher level relative to the other companies.
+When evaluated over 10 years, our TSR of 350% vastly outperformed the Media Peers TSR of 222%.